-1102.
+1139.
 According to its website, "Stone Italiana was founded in 1979 through the brilliant and far-sighted intuition of Roberto Dalla Valle who, after having left the lithographic printing company that he owned, decided to embark on a new adventure in the field of interior cladding products.
-He was driven by enthusiasm, curiosity and determination, as well as by his innate entrepreneurial flair.
-He wanted to lay the foundations for a revolutionary approach to interior design: at that moment he could never have imagined that his products would become a fundamental part of some of the most famous architectural projects in the world.
+He was driven by enthusiasm, curiosity and determination, as well as by his innate part of some of the most famous architectural projects in the world.
 With the aim of introducing a new material into the interior design landscape, Stone Italiana initially offered industrially-produced marble as an alternative to the natural materials existing on the market.
 It was the first company in the world to apply this technology, manufacturing engineered marble and, later, quartz.
 Over the years the company has changed the way in which stone materials are perceived and used, rediscovering the uniqueness, inimitability and variety that can only be found in nature.
 Today Stone Italiana is first and foremost an expression of excellence, Made in Italy.
 An ambassador for Italian creativity the world over, it offers architects, designers and marble artisans range of products based on marble or quartz, with infinite colour options and elements that enhance the raw material, giving it even greater sophistication and value, along with a complete arsenal of the highest technical specifications.
 To quote the company founder, "We all have skill and imagination, all it takes is effort," Stone Italiana performs incessant research activities in all its manufacturing sectors.
 From the range of surface finishes to the enhancement of product performance, not forgetting attention to topical trends, everything is subjected to research, benefiting from technical equipment which, though highly sophisticated, never loses the magical touch of an artisanal workshop." https://stoneitaliana.com/en/about-us/.

-1103.
+1140.
 On February 1, 2012, Stone Italiana published an Advertisement titled "More than three decades of progression" in Stone World, which provided the following timeline of events for the company:

-- 1979 Stone Italiana is established in Zimella, near Verona, manufacturing recomposed marble. - 1981 First supply of a raised access flooring system called Stonit. - The "Uniform White" concept embodied by the Almond White collection meets with huge success.
-This product line is presented at the Salone del Mobile in Milan. - 1983 First supplies of ventilated facades for Bank Institutions located in Padua and Prato, Italy. - 1984 Stone Italiana supplies the flooring for Schiphol Airport, Amsterdam. - 1985 Stone Italiana's Filidoro collection is an award winner at the Saiedue Exhibition in Bologna. - 1988 A subsidiary called Niston is established at Lavis, near Trento.
-It manufactures recomposed granite slabs. - 1990 New commercial offices are opened at San Martino Buon Albergo, near Verona. - 1992 Stone Italiana's products are chosen for the Deutsche Bank branches in Germany. - 1994 First meeting with Italcementi, leading to an agreement for the introduction of 300-x 120-cm recomposed quartz slabs. - 1995 Initial proposals for the supply of Stone Italiana products to German Mail and Railway, in cooperation with Milan-based Studio De Lucchi.
+- Stone Italiana is established in Zimella, near Verona, manufacturing recomposed marble. - 23 1981 First supply of a raised access flooring system called Stonit. - 1982 24 The "Uniform White" concept embodied by the Almond White collection meets with huge 25 success.
+This product line is presented at the Salone del Mobile in Milan. - First supplies of ventilated facades for Bank Institutions located in Padua and Prato, Italy.
+1983 - 1984 Stone Italiana supplies the flooring for Schiphol Airport, Amsterdam.
+27 - 1985 Stone Italiana's Filidoro collection is an award winner at the Saiedue Exhibition in Bologna.